RedBeardLab/zeeSQL-doc/docs/references.md

 #### UPDATE

-The `UPDATE` options updates a statement, associating the old name with the statement compiled from the SQL query.
+The `UPDATE` option updates a statement, associating the old name with the statement compiled from the SQL query.

 If the name does not exists, `UPDATE` fails, unless the `CAN_CREATE` flag is provided.
-In such case `UPDATE` behave like `NEW`.
+In such a case `UPDATE` behave like `NEW`.

 #### SHOW

-The `SHOW` options returns the SQL query behind one statement.
+The `SHOW` option returns the SQL query behind one statement.

 #### LIST

-The `LIST` optons returns all the statements and their SQL queries.
+The `LIST` option returns all the statements and their SQL queries.

 Both `SHOW` and `LIST` will report:

 1. The name of the statement
 2. The SQL query associate with the statement
-3. The number of paramenters the statement expects
+3. The number of parameters the statement expects
 4. If the statement is read only or not

 **Complexity**: Operation on the statements happens in constant time O(1).
 Listing the statements happens in O(n) with `n` number of statements present in the database.